fwilliams/point-cloud-utils/docs/docs/index.md

 </p>

 **Point Cloud Utils** is an _easy-to-use_ Python library for processing and manipulating 3D point clouds and meshes.

+!!! note
+    In spite of its name, Point Cloud Utils should really be thought of as a general purpose geometry library, used for more than operatint on point clouds.

 ## Installation
 ``` shell